 Factors Affecting the Reproduction of Soundstage and Imaging

 This also plays an essential role in the reproduction of a quality soundstage.
 Driver material and size, preamp and power amp components, transformers and crossover components all play a part in the speakers’ ability to reproduce sound accurately.
 Speaker dispersion patterns and speaker cabinet designs have also been touted as some of the factors that affect the character of soundstage.

 Both tube power amplifiers and tube preamps are also known to have the biggest effect on soundstage compared to the solid-state amps.

 When it comes to speaker placement, I will point out that not all speakers are designed equal.
 Therefore, each pair of your home speakers need to be tuned differently to find the “sweet spot.”
 Finding a sweet spot could be twisty, long, and take most of your time.
 However, this process can be educational and fun for those knowledge seekers on how speakers work and interact with the environment.

 As mentioned in the last paragraph, every speaker is tuned differently.
 Therefore, what works for other speakers might not work for you.
 If you are searching for a sweet spot for your speakers, here are some pointers to consider;

-Most people in the audiophile world always complain about how headphones are inferior to speakers in terms of soundstage and imaging.
+Most people in the audiophile world always complain about how headphones (also known as cans) are inferior to speakers in terms of soundstage and imaging.
 While to some extent, their statements are true, I think soundstage and imaging are almost to a large degree dependent on the quality of a recording.